nycksw/ocd/README.md

 ## One-Shot Setup

-The `ocd-install.sh` script will ask for your existing remote repo URL (GitHub, GitLab, etc.) for your dotfiles.
-If you already have one with dotfiles in it, that's fine if the files are at the root of the repo.
-If you already have files in it, **this setup will overwrite your local versions in your home directory**!
+The `ocd-install.sh` script will ask for your existing remote repo URL (GitHub, GitLab, etc.) for tracking your dotfiles.
+If you already have one with dotfiles in it, that's fine if the files are at the root of the repo, but remember that **this setup will overwrite your local versions in your home directory**!
 You may also pass arguments non-interactively, which you'll probably want to do for new machines once you get used to this way of working.

 The script will also offer a pre-commit hook to make sure you don't accidentally add your entire home directory by flagging commits with more than 20 files.